In pursuit of perfection: measuring web product data quality

 From price intelligence to making investment decisions or building data-driven products, we often need to extract product data from multiple websites.
 This typically means writing website-specific code for each website, which can become costly and time consuming to develop and maintain when the number of websites gets large.

 Wouldn’t it be great if we could use AI instead?
 Can we even use it some of the time?

 Fully automated extraction works great for articles.
-Watch our webinar to see how we evaluated the performance of various commercial solutions and open-source libraries.
 However, product data extraction is more complex than articles and we were all eager to see data on how well our solution performed.
 But as Konstantin Lopuhin, our chief data scientist, soon discovered - even evaluation was a more challenging task for product data.

 The goal was to stress-test our own AI-powered Automatic Extraction API against a well-known commercial tool.
 For our product extraction baseline, we chose a relatively crude wrapper around extruct, a widely-used open-source tool that extracts embedded metadata from HTML markup.
 To give our own Automatic Extraction API a serious workout we pitted it against Diffbot, another commercial offering that already set a high bar for extraction quality.
 By feeding each of these with a carefully curated set of real-world product page URLs, our objective was to find which solution yielded the best quality results in terms of extracting product price, availability, and SKU (Stock Keeping Unit) information.

 It’s time to address the elephant in the room.
 To make the experiment as fair as possible we took pains to minimize factors that could undermine the credibility of our test and the results.